 The “orig” claim “tn” value validation shall be performed as follows:

-The P-Asserted-Identity header field value shall be checked as the telephone identity to be validated if present, otherwise the From header field value shall also be checked.
+The P-Asserted-Identity header field value shall be checked as the telephone identity to be validated if present If verification using the P-Asserted-Identity header fails, or if there is no P-Asserted-Identity, the From header field value shall be used to validate the “orig” claim “tn”.

 If there are two P-Asserted-Identity values, the verification service shall check each of them until it finds one that is valid.
+If verification using both P-Asserted-Identity headers fails, the From header field value shall be used to validate the “orig” claim “tn”.

+If validation using both the P-Asserted-Identity header and the From header fails, then verification shall fail.

-NOTE: As discussed in draft-ietf-stir-rfc4474bis, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
-The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of STIR.
-It is expected that future SHAKEN documents will address these use cases.
+As discussed in RFC 8224, call features such as call forwarding can cause calls to reach a destination different from the number in the To header field.
+The problem of determining whether or not these call features or other B2BUA functions have been used legitimately is out of scope of this specification, and is addressed in [shaken-divert].

+In order to detect the malicious replay of a valid SHAKEN Identity header in an INVITE request to a new destination, the STI-VS shall verify that the “dest” telephone number matches the canonicalized value of the telephone number in the Request URI and the To header field.

+The STI-VS shall perform the SHAKEN verification procedures for both normal calls, and calls where privacy is enabled per RFC 3325.

 Verification Error Conditions

 If the authentication service functions correctly, and the certificate is valid and available to the verification service, the SIP message can be delivered successfully.
-However, if these conditions are not satisfied, errors can be generated as defined draft-ietf-stir-rfc4474bis.
+However, if these conditions are not satisfied, errors can be generated as defined RFC 8224.
 This section identifies important error conditions and specifies procedurally what should happen if they occur.
 Error handling procedures should consider how best to always deliver the call per current regulatory requirements while providing diagnostic information back to the signer.

-There are five main procedural errors defined in draft-ietf-stir-rfc4474bis that can identify issues with the validation of the Identity header field.
+There are five main procedural errors defined in RFC 8224 that can identify issues with the validation of the Identity header field.
 The error conditions and their associated response codes and reason phrases are as follows:

 403 – ‘Stale Date’ – Sent when the verification service receives a request with a Date header field value that is older than the local policy for freshness permits.
 The same response may be used when the "iat" has a value older than the local policy for freshness permits.